jeromesenyonga/First-Smart-Contract-Ethereum/README.md

-# Connect-to-the-Ethereum-Blockchain
+# First-Smart-Contract-Ethereum-Blockchain
-How to connect to the Ethereum Blockchain with Web3 and Ganache
+How to create a smart contract